sb-image

 First Round Match

-Indian Wells Masters is one of the main draw singles matches of the tournament held in California, USA.
+Indian Wells Masters is one of the women’s singles main draw matches of the tournament held in California, USA.
 Turkish tennis player Zeynep Sönmez faced American tennis player McCartney Kessler in the first round and advanced to the second round after winning in two sets.

-Competing in the WTA 1000 category, the 23-year-old Sönmez won the first set in a tie-break 7–6.
-In the second set, the Turkish player did not lose a single game, winning it 6–0 and completing the match with a 2–0 victory.
+The 23-year-old Sönmez, competing in the WTA 1000 category, won the first set of the match in a tie-break 7-6.
+In the second set, the Turkish player did not lose a single game, winning the set 6-0 and completing the match 2-0.

 Second Round Match

 In the second round of the tournament, Zeynep Sönmez faced Russian tennis player Anna Kalinskaya, ranked 22nd in the world.
-Kalinskaya won the match 6–4, 7–6, claiming victory on the court.
-As a result, Zeynep Sönmez was eliminated from the tournament in the second round.
+Kalinskaya won the match 6-4, 7-6, defeating Sönmez in two sets.
+As a result, Zeynep Sönmez exited the tournament in the second round.

 2026 Miami Open Tennis Tournament

-The 2026 Miami Open Tennis Tournament is an international event held in Miami, United States, and is categorized as a WTA 1000 event on the Women’s Tennis Association (WTA) calendar.
+The 2026 Miami Open Tennis Tournament is an international event held in Miami, USA, and is categorized as a WTA 1000 tournament on the Women’s Tennis Association (WTA) calendar.
 The tournament features participation from top-ranked tennis players worldwide.

 First Round Match

-Representing Türkiye, Zeynep Sönmez entered the main draw in the women’s singles category.
+Zeynep Sönmez, representing Türkiye, entered the main draw in the women’s singles category.
 Ranked 83rd in the world, Sönmez faced Brazilian tennis player Beatriz Haddad Maia, ranked 69th.
 The match was part of the first-round pairings.

 The match concluded with Zeynep Sönmez’s dominance.
-She defeated her opponent 6–3, 6–2, securing victory and earning a place in the next round of the tournament.
+She defeated her opponent 6-3, 6-2 and advanced to the next round.

 Zeynep Sönmez’s opponent in the second round will be Swiss tennis player Belinda Bencic, seeded 12th in the tournament.